- To size your solar panel system you need to work out how much electricity you use and when you use it

 It's just a general rule; the actual amount of electricity generated per kW of solar panels depends on your location, the time of year and the amount of sunlight you're getting, the orientation of the panels, how old they are, and so on.
 In southern regions such as Hobart it could be as low as 3.5kWh per day, while the same 1kW of panels in Darwin could generate 5kWh.

-You should aim to cover as much of your household consumption as reasonably possible for a typical day.
+Your minimum aim is to cover as much of your household consumption as reasonably possible for a typical day.
 If your power consumption is (say) 30kWh on some days, but on most days it's 20kWh, it might not be worth adding extra panels just to cover those few 30kWh days.
 A 5kW solar PV system might be the most cost-effective option, and you'll just have to accept paying for more power than usual from the grid on those occasional high-consumption days.

 You might think it's better to oversize your system because any excess will be exported to the grid, and you'll be paid for it via the feed-in tariff.
-But feed-in tariffs for new solar PV systems are generally very low – typically from seven to 12 cents per kWh – which is unlikely to justify the cost of a larger system.
+But feed-in tariffs for new solar PV systems are generally very low – typically from seven to 12 cents per kWh – which is unlikely on its own to justify the cost of a larger system.
+The real benefit of a larger system is that it will be easier to add a battery, take full advantage of your inverter's capacity, and simply to generate more power throughout the day so that you are less likely to need grid power.

 Power usage shifting